Pomona-College-CS181-SP2020/muitanprasert-rationalizer/BUG.md

 2020-04-24: DnDList requires elm 0.19.1.
 Travis CI breaks again.

 2020-04-27: Found a solution on GitHub issues.
 The version should be latest-0.19.1.
+Building on Travis CI now.

 # BUG 2020-04-12 #2